LogtalkDotOrg/logtalk3/manuals/_sources/userman/errors.rst.txt

 ~~~~~~~~~~~~~~~~~~~

 A warning will be reported if a deprecated directive, control construct,
 or predicate is used.
-These warnings should be fixed as soon as possible
+These warnings should be fixed as soon as possible,
 as support for any deprecated features will likely be discontinued in
 future versions.